 Skip to main content

-This page walks you through adding a custom segment to NameplateBuilder from scratch.
-By the end, your segment will appear in the player UI and show text above entities.
+This page walks you through adding a custom nameplate segment from scratch.

-In your mod’s manifest.json, add NameplateBuilder as a dependency so it loads first:
+Add NameplateBuilder as a dependency in your manifest.json so it loads before your mod:

 {